Perl-Critic/PPI/README.md

 without needing to run an instance of perl alongside or inside the parser.

-Historically, using an embedded perl parser was widely considered to be the most likely avenue for finding a solution to `Parse::Perl`.
-It was investigated from time to time and attempts have generally failed or suffered from sufficiently bad corner cases that they were abandoned.
+Historically, using an embedded perl parser was widely considered to be the most likely avenue for finding a solution to parsing Perl.
+It has been investigated from time to time, but attempts have generally failed or suffered from sufficiently bad corner cases that they were abandoned.

 ## What Does PPI Stand For?